This is organized by Restaurants Canada

 As this decision is not the first time our tax courts have ruled on this issue, the case illustrates the need for restaurateurs to ensure their tip-out systems protect their business from liability.
 Building upon the last webinar discussion, due to popular demand and continued questions, James Rhodes, BSc, LLB, of Taxation Lawyers will be joining us again to discuss:

-- How gratuities should be kept separate from sales revenue and payroll in a separate non-business-related account that is managed and dispersed by employees
+- How gratuities should be kept separate from sales revenue and payroll in a separate non-business-related account that is managed and dispersed by employee

 - Direct vs. controlled tips